annielymariah/annielymariah/README.md

 ---

 <h6 align="center">
-  Transmitted from the stars: the answer to Life, the Universe, and Everything is <strong>42</strong>.
+  Transmitted from the stars: the answer to Life, the Universe and Everything is <strong>42</strong>.
 </h6>